sstrollo/jeysn/README.md

 the same grammar, and using a saxing parser to support the grammar.
-I started looking at [Expat](https://github.com/libexpat/libexpat) and wrapped it in a NIF, and when it came to JSON I wrote my own tiny JSON tokenizer in C. I never got around to publish it, but now I needed the JSON parser, so I cleaned the original implementation up and called it Jeysn.
+I started looking at [Expat](https://github.com/libexpat/libexpat) and wrapped it in a NIF, and when it came to JSON I wrote my own tiny JSON tokenizer in C. I never got around to publish it until one day, I needed the JSON parser, so I cleaned the original implementation up and called it Jeysn.
 (The Expat wrapper is still in my desktop drawer, maybe I'll need that one day in the future too...)